 Forget Where Your Keys Are Again?

-Sponsored: Forget Where Your Keys Are Again?

 It seems simple right, leave your keys in the key bowl on the kitchen counter and you won’t lose them?
 Simple?
 Yes.
 Do we keep to this routine daily?
 On occasion.
 Keys these days seem to grow a pair of legs and find themselves their own “safe spot”, and on a regular basis.